ACAB / Arts & Craft Association Bornholm

 Georgian Arts and Culture Centre works for the preservation, development and sustainable use of heritage crafts and cultural industries in Georgia since 1995; supporting innovative approach GACC contributes to economic viability of cultural sector through studies, trainings, marketing and international exchanges.
 The Center also conducts preservation of tangible and intangible heritage and gallery activities.

-Handicraft Chamber of Commerce of Ukraine (ACU)
+Handicraft Chamber of Ukraine

 KHVC Crafts Center

 KHVC’s mission is to promote the makers and their work.
 They work to strengthen the craft network and the makers role in the cultural industries.
 KHVC has offices in four Swedish cities: Stockholm, Gothenburg, Malmö and informs makers about business and learning opportunities, arranges workshops, seminars and other learning events for the craft artists and the field of craft.

 European craftsmen in areas such as wood, metal, glass, ceramic, textile, stone crafts, music instruments and restoration are the guardians of European diversity, cultural heritage and know how.
 They are now facing business troubles because of their small visibility within an offer of cheaper and more accessible products.
 Mad’in Europe has started its activity at the end of 2013 with an objective to bring sustainable and concrete support to these micro-businesses, through different actions.
 Mad’in Europe is connecting the European art-crafts community with international potential users: private consumers, architects, designers, interior designers and musicians.

 The Norwegian Association for Arts and Crafts (NK) is a membership organization working to promote and support contemporary crafts nationally and internationally.
 NK currently encompasses 830 professional practicing artists and makers.
 NK’s main objective is to strengthen the arenas for contemporary crafts and improve the general working conditions for artist and makers.